New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 Back at Explora

-The pools were located on the edge of the resort and accessed through sleeper decking walkways through the vegetation.
+The pools were located on the edge of the resort and accessed along the sleeper-decking walkways through the vegetation.
 James and Jack liked the warmer whirlpool nestled in the bushes and were just as happy in the four long pools which were much cooler.
 This was a quiet space with a bar, sauna steam room and no competition for beds.

 Bike Riding in Devil's Gorge